szgula/UofG_Robotics_TDP/docs/Strategic_Actions/Go_To_Strategic_point.md

 The strategic point logic is implemented as a static method ```def go_to_strategic_point(game_info, partner_id)```.

 This function adjusts the velocity of both wheels according to the position we set so that the robot can go to the strategic point.
-For example, if one robot holds the ball, the other one will use ***go_to_strategic_point()*** to get a good position to wait for the ball, so they can work together effectively.
+For example, if one robot holds the ball, the other one will use ***go_to_strategic_point()*** to get a good position and wait for the ball, therefore, they can work together more effectively.

 As shown in Figure 3 robot **No. 3** from the **Team 0** (blue team) goes to the strategic point.
 When its teammate (player **No. 2**) who has a ball is approached by an opponent, he passes the ball to robot **No. 3** that is already waiting in a strategic position.